Perena2ECED/ECE2112_PA1/README.md

   > return result  <br>

   > print(result) --> [1, 2, 3]

+To sum up the process used, when a list is passed into the `swap_bookends(items)` function, the feature `first, *middle, last = items` extracts the very first and last elements while compiling all remaining items as a middle list.
+Simultaneously, the `[last]` and `[first]` wrap the individual endpoints back into the list.
+Lastly, the list concatenation operator `+` joins these lists together in reverse order, effectively exchanging the positions of the first and last elements while keeping the middle elements in their original order.

 The following functions were combined to the desired syntax that will satisfy the requirements of the problem:
 ```